 When stress and cortisol output becomes chronic, your cells actually become resistant to cortisol, and it stays elevated in your bloodstream.
 This causes an inflammatory immune reaction.

 1. Eliminate stress?

 This is not possible.
 Simply having an autoimmune disease is an ongoing stressor in your body.
-Sure it’s good to work on ways to reduce external stressors that you can control, and here are suggestions on how to Say Goodbye to Stress.
+Sure it’s good to work on ways to reduce external stressors that you can control, and here are ways to Reduce Stress.